-Figure 4 compares the tropical ISCCP cloud fraction with SP-CAM cloud fraction calculated with an ISCCP simulator.
-The cloud fraction is sorted by monthly ω{500} represent the sum of all ISCCP thickness categories.
-Cloud fraction is also shown for CAM3 and GFDL AM2.12b simulations, described in Wyant et al. (2005).
-This comparison has been further refined to separate the ISCCP optical thickness categories and is provided as a figure in auxiliary materials. § SP-CAM better predicts the cloud fraction in most dynamic regimes and pressure levels than the two comparison GCMs.
+[15] Figure 4 compares the tropical ISCCP cloud fraction with SP-CAM cloud fraction calculated with an ISCCP simulator.
+The cloud fraction is sorted by monthly ω{500} and represents the sum of all ISCCP thickness categories.
+Cloud fraction is also shown for CAM3 and GFDL AM2.12b simulations, described by Wyant et al. [2006].
+This comparison has been further refined to separate the ISCCP optical thickness categories and is provided as Figure S11.
+SP-CAM better predicts the cloud fraction in most dynamic regimes and pressure levels than the two comparison GCMs.
 Surprisingly, this conclusion also holds for the subsidence regions dominated by boundary layer cloud, which is poorly resolved even in a CRM.
 Hence the SP-CAM is an attractive tool for examining global cloud responses to climate change.